WangariNelly/Employee-Management-System/README.md

   ```
 - **Using IDE**:
     1. Open the project in your IDE.
-    2. Run the `EmployeeManagerApplication` class.
+    2. Run the `EmployeemanagementsystemApplication` class.

 ### Access the Application
 - REST API Documentation: `http://localhost:8080/swagger-ui/` (if Swagger is enabled).